 Hands down, Peterborough and the Kawarthas have some of the best and most diverse fishing in Ontario.
 So, it's no surprise that Peterborough is home to the Ontario Federation of Anglers and Hunters, and their Hunting and Fishing Heritage Centre.
 The Centre has a large collection of Canadian Wildlife displays, impressive dioramas, warm water fish aquarium, a record fish wall, airgun and arrow ranges, and a beautiful amphitheatre.

-Click here for "Ten Signature Paddling Routes" as suggested by Insiders Bretton & Briagh of The Land Canadian Adventures.
+Click here for "Twelve Signature Paddling Routes" as suggested by Peterborough & The Kawarthas.

 “Can you hear it?
 Can you feel it?
 The flow of water?
 The flow of life within you?
 Its spirit moves all through Peterborough & the Kawarthas.
 Dip your paddle deep into time.
 Travel along the routes of the voyageurs in a canoe crafted by hand, the vessel that was created by the First Nations.
 The vessel that helped create the nation we call Canada.
 That we’ve honoured with its own museum.”